fbpx

 Your lifetime wealth ratio is a calculation of how much money you have earned, paid in taxes, bills, accumulated investments, and so on, from whenever you started working until your planned retirement.
 It is a financial calculation to assess how much wealth you have created in a lifetime, how well you have maintained that wealth, and how much more you stand to make before retiring.
 Minus all bills and financial liabilities of course.

 Everyone’s lifetime wealth ratio calculation is unique.
 So whatever data you include will be specific to your life and circumstances.
-If you started working full-time and paying bills at 18, you would include all your personal data unto to the present day.
+If you started working full-time and paying bills at 18, you would include all your personal data until the present day.
 Such data can include accumulated income, income tax payments, mortgage payments, various insurance payments, taxes, car-related finances, student debt, food, credit card debt, and so on.

 You are basically calculating how much money you have made in a lifetime versus your accumulated expenses.
 This number will tell you how much wealth you have created in a lifetime, how well you have maintained it, and how much money you will probably earn for the rest of your life.